airacommunity/AIRA-User-Guide/M. AIRA Reports.md

 #### Query Builder

 1. **Create or Select Data Set:**
-- Begin by creating or selecting a data set that forms the basis of your report.
 - Select table users want to use to visualize.

 2. **Join Tables:**